 CCM Recruitment International was established in February 1988.
-The core of the business is the provision of recruitment services to medical clients in the Middle East, Australia, UK, and Ireland.
-CCM has offices in London, Central Europe, Australia, and Ireland.
+The core of CCM’s business is the provision of recruitment services to medical clients and agencies in the Middle East, USA, Australia, the UK, and Ireland.

 Who collects personal data?